Lattice-Data/lattice-tools/docs/geo_upload.md

 ```
 mkdir processed_data
 ```
-- Create a shell script upload_fastq.sh to download file from s3, upload to GEO, and remove the file locally with following example, updating the <user>, <password>, and <directory> variables:
+- Create a shell script upload_fastq.sh to download file from s3, upload to GEO, and remove the file locally with following example, updating the "user", "password", and "directory" variables:
 ```
 #!/bin/bash